 Learn more about black history on national wildlife refuges.

-Harriet Tubman Underground Railroad State Park, MarylandMaryland's Harriet Tubman Underground Railroad State Park, expected to open in 2015, is a 17-acre tract adjacent to the Blackwater National Wildlife Refuge in Dorchester County near Church Creek, Maryland.
-The state park will offer exhibits, programs, and tours.
-Their visitor center will be built near the Blackwater National Wildlife Refuge visitor center, about 12 miles south of Cambridge, Maryland off of Route 335.http://www.dnr.state.md.us/publiclands/eastern/tubman.asp
+Harriet Tubman Underground Railroad State Park, MarylandMaryland's Harriet Tubman Underground Railroad State Park, which opened in March 2017, is a 17-acre tract adjacent to the Blackwater National Wildlife Refuge in Dorchester County near Church Creek, Maryland.
+The state park features a visitor center with exhibits, programs, and a walking path.
+The park and visitor center is located about 12 miles south of Cambridge, Maryland, off of Route 335, only 2 miles from the Blackwater NWR visitor center.

 Harriet Tubman Underground Railroad Byway, MarylandThe Harriet Tubman Underground Railroad Byway is an All-American Road, the highest level of designation for a scenic byway in the US.
-The byway is a 125-mile driving tour of more than two dozen historic sites and scenic vistas associated with Tubman that lie both within and outside of the national monument.
-(410) 228-1000.http://www.harriettubmanbyway.org
+The byway is a 125-mile driving tour of more than two dozen historic sites and scenic vistas associated with Tubman that lie both within and outside of the National Historical Park.
+Call Dorchester County Tourism at (410) 228-1000 for more information.

 The Tubman Road Trail on the refuge is not named for Harriet Tubman, but for the white Tubman family who owned property in this area and whose name was used to describe an early road which was a major thoroughfare during Tubman’s time.
 Part of the Trail follows this historic road.
 This road was once the primary route connecting the north and south sides of the Blackwater River.
 It was the road locals would have taken to go back and forth to the Thompson’s farm and other African American communities in the area.
 It is likely that Harriet Tubman used this road to go back and forth from where she was enslaved during her childhood near the Little Blackwater River to Stewart’s Canal and the other parts north of the Blackwater River.